-You’ve probably got a picture of the ideal patient in your mind.
-As someone who sees patients all day every day, you are engaging with different types of people who come to you for cleanings and procedures.
+You’ve probably got a picture of the ideal customer in your mind.
+As someone who interacts with music customers all day every day, you are engaging with different types of people who come to you for your expertise and quality products and service.

 With it being only a month into the new year, it may seem like a strange time to talk about marketing ideas for Christmas.
 We’re starting soon because planning in advance is essential for success.
 Were you able to accomplish all of the marketing projects you planned for 2016, or did the end of the year sneak up on you with many opportunities not taken?
 Don’t be in that situation again in 2017 - here are 5 marketing ideas that will help small businesses make that most of Christmas, and other holidays and events throughout the year.